Karthika Deepam (Telugu TV series)

 Karthika Deepam is an Indian Telugu-language television series that airs on Star Maa.
-The show has two seasons.
-The first season is a remake of the Malayalam television series Karuthamuthu, which aired on Asianet.
-Karthika Deepam premiered on 19 November 2012 and ended on 23 January 2023.
-The second season of the show titled Karthika Deepam II - Idi Nava Vasantham premiered on 25 March 2024 which is a remake of Tamil TV series Chellamma airing on Star Vijay.
+The series consists of two seasons.
+The first season, which premiered on 16 October 2017 and concluded on 23 January 2023, is a remake of the Malayalam television series Karuthamuthu, originally broadcast on Asianet.

+The second season, titled Karthika Deepam II – Idi Nava Vasantham, premiered on 25 March 2024 and is a remake of the Tamil television series Chellamma, which airs on Star Vijay.